Landing Rd, Kingston, MA 02364, USA

 Habitats and Wildlife

-From the parking lot, the trail passes through a very small, shady woodland grove featuring sumac, birch, linden, cedar and wild grapes.
+From the parking lot, the trail passes through a very small, shady woodland grove featuring sumac, birch, basswood, cedar and wild grapes.
 It continues through the salt marsh, across a boardwalk, and down to the Jones River.

 The Jones River finds it source at Silver Lake, and extends for 7.5 miles through the town of Kingston, emptying into the Atlantic at Kingston Bay.
 Follow the Jones River Watershed Association for more information.